Our Lady of Victories, Kensington

 Our Lady of Victories, in Kensington, London, is a Roman Catholic church.
 The original church opened in 1869, and for 34 years to 1903 served as pro-cathedral of the Archdiocese of Westminster.
 That building was destroyed by bombing in 1940: its successor, which survives, opened in 1959.
 The church stands at 235a Kensington High Street, Kensington, in the Royal Borough of Kensington and Chelsea.

 History

 Re-establishment of public Catholic worship in England

-English resumption of regular, public Catholic services commenced in 1794 after a break of nearly 250 years (with main exceptions being for the entourages of courtiers of the consorts of Charles I and Charles II, chapels with use ceded for foreign ambassadorial missions and two chapels under deposed King James II), as French aristocrats, priests and nuns fled the French Revolution and found a welcome in Kensington, since when the parish has had continuous worship and services.
+English resumption of regular, public Catholic services commenced in 1794 after a break of nearly 250 years with the Roman Catholic Relief Act 1791 (with main exceptions being for the entourages of courtiers of the consorts of Charles I and Charles II, chapels with use ceded for foreign ambassadorial missions and two chapels under deposed King James II), as French aristocrats, priests and nuns fled the French Revolution and found a welcome in Kensington, since when the parish has had continuous worship and services.

 Mass in the subjugated period of English Catholicism was said in Catholic embassies or private houses.
 From 1852 to 1869 St Mary's Church, Moorfields, built by the faith served as the first diocesan seat of a re-established British Catholic church with hierarchy.
 In 1866 the Carmelites opened the first Catholic church in Kensington.